eddmann/eddmann.github.io/_posts/2024/2024-01-15-solving-the-advent-of-code-2023-calendar-in-kotlin-and-swift.md

 #### Day 17

 It was fun being able to use Java's [Priority Queue](https://docs.oracle.com/javase/8/docs/api/java/util/PriorityQueue.html) implementation within Kotlin.
-One of the advantages of using the JVM is that you can use libraries that are already present.
+One of the advantages of being hosted on the JVM is that you can use libraries that are already available.
 The syntax for interacting with these libraries is also very clean, for example, you can provide a Kotlin Lambda expressions for the comparator.
 Sadly, Swift does not provide such a data-structure, so I had to go about building a heap-backed [Priority Queue](https://github.com/eddmann/advent-of-code/blob/master/2023/swift/AdventOfCode2023/Sources/PriorityQueue.swift) which was fun.